High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System: Simulations

 \subsection{CEP on Future PR System with No Existing or New Thermal Units}

-Next, we consider the scenario where all existing thermal units are removed from the baseline system and no new thermal units are allowed to be built.
-This sensitivity is the most directly comparable to PR100.
-We call these cases (F7) and note that they are equivalent to the (F5) cases without the existing thermal generators in the baseline fleet.
+Next, we consider the scenario where all existing thermal units are removed from the baseline system and no new thermal units are allowed to be built, in order to model a policy of 100\% renewable-only generation.
+We label these cases (F7) and note that they are equivalent to the (F5) cases without the existing thermal generators in the baseline fleet.
 The results for this sensitivity are given in Table \ref{tab:nothermals_results}.
-All these cases solved to within a 3\% optimality gap.
-These results show that there is a huge increase in investment costs and high amounts of load shedding if we have no existing or new thermal units in the future system.
+All these cases solved to within a 3\% optimality gap within the 20-hour time limit.
+These results show that investment costs increase substantially and load shedding remains significant if we have no existing or new thermal units in the future system.
 For example, comparing cases (F3-A) and (F7-As), we see that the sum of investment and production costs are 71\% higher when we have no thermal units in the future system.
 When we look at overall costs that include penalties for load shedding and reserve shortfall, we see that the cost is 35 times higher for the no-thermals case (F7-As) compared to (F3-A).
-We see much higher solar PV and BESS buildout in these (F7) cases compared to the (F5) cases, as shown in Figure \ref{fig:nothermals} for load case A.
+We see much higher solar PV and BESS build-out in these (F7) cases compared to the (F5) cases, as shown in Figure \ref{fig:nothermals} for load case A. This sensitivity is the most directly comparable case to the 100\% renewables futures considered in PR100.
+However, we note that PR100 included some dispatchable renewable energy options such as biomass and multiple extended-duration (up to 10 hours) storage technologies that our model does not consider.